Centre members are engaged in a range of collaborative projects supported by external funding.

 Focusing on the port town of Bluff, this archival-based project seeks to seeks to re-shape thinking about New Zealand’s economic development and race relations over the period 1800-2000.
 Funded by a Royal Society of New Zealand Marsden Fast-Start Grant, the project is led by Dr. Michael Stevens and also involves several postgraduate students who are working on aspects of New Zealand's maritime history.

 Coconuts provide food, drink, medicines, cosmetics, fuel and fibre.
 Yet despite its commonness, no commodity history of the coconut exists.
-Supported by a Royal Society of New Zealand Standard Marsden Grant, Professor Judy Bennett and Dr. Kate Stevens are investigating how products from the ‘nut’ became commodities from 1840 onwards, including how production and consumption of coconuts affected individual communities and their culture, economies and environment within the Pacific and beyond.
+Supported by a Royal Society of New Zealand Standard Marsden Grant, Professor Judy Bennett is investigating how products from the ‘nut’ became commodities from 1840 onwards, including how production and consumption of coconuts affected individual communities and their culture, economies and environment within the Pacific and beyond.

 This collaborative public engagement project examines Dunedin's historical development and its changing economy, social life, and cultural pattern.
 The project team of Professor Tony Ballantyne, Professor Angela McCarthy, Associate Professor Angela Wanhalla and Dr. Jane McCabe are interested in how the city has changed over time and the ways in which its pasts have shaped its current and future prospects.
 It disseminates reflections on the city’s history and life here now through its blog, Facebook page and Twitter account.

 The Politics of Intimacy